torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 sure it's built and running in a healthy environment and not already tainted before the issue occurs.

-If you are facing multiple issues with the Linux kernel at once, report each separately.
+If you are facing multiple issues with the GNU/Linux kernel at once, report each separately.
 While writing your report, include all information relevant to the issue, like the kernel and the distro used.
 In case of a regression, CC the regressions mailing list (regressions@lists.linux.dev) to your report.
 Also try